gferhpc/supercomputing.tue.nl/docs/blog/posts/events/2023/2023-10-02_Python code optimization workshop.md

 ### Target audience
-This workshop will greatly benefit all levels (undergraduates, Masters, and PhDs) of students who need to optimize their code to run faster with fewer computing resources in any infrastructure(SURF, Rescale) that the HPC lab provides.
+This workshop will greatly benefit all levels (undergraduates, Masters, and PhDs) of students who need to optimize their code to run faster with fewer computing resources in any infrastructure(SURF, Rescale) that the TU/e Supercomputing Center provides.

 ### Modules description
 This workshop will have 10 modules.
 Each module is independent of the others.